AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

    Just as publishing later starts a workflow to publish this version of the page at the specified time, deactivating later starts a workflow to unpublish the selected page or pages at a specific time.

-   If you want to cancel a publish/unpublish later, go to the [Workflow Console](/help/sites-administering/workflows.md) to terminate the corresponding workflow.
+   If you want to cancel a publish/unpublish later, go to the Workflow Console to terminate the corresponding workflow. <!--If you want to cancel a publish/unpublish later, go to the [Workflow Console](/help/sites-administering/workflows.md) to terminate the corresponding workflow.-->

-1. To complete the un-publication, continue through the wizard as you would to [publish the page](/help/sites-authoring/publishing-pages.md#manage-publication).
+1. To complete the un-publication, continue through the wizard as you would to [publish the page](#manage-publication).

 ## Publishing and Unpublishing a Tree {#publishing-and-unpublishing-a-tree}

 When you have entered or updated a considerable number of content pages - all of which are resident under the same root page - it can be easier to publish the entire tree in one action.

-You can use the [Manage Publication](/help/sites-authoring/publishing-pages.md#manage-publication) option on the sites console to do this.
+You can use the [Manage Publication](#manage-publication) option on the sites console to do this.

 1. In the sites console, select the root page of the tree you wish to publish or unpublish and select **Manage Publication**.
 1. The **Manage Publication** wizard starts.
 Choose to publish or unpublish and when it should occur and select **Next** to continue.